 Choir Master Key is inspired by our good singing to put together soaring performances at every service.
 He puts all of us through our paces.
 Attendance at First Baptist is climbing as word gets out of how inspired the choir is.
 I ask him if we can travel to Hippie’s grandparents’ church in Harlan County.
 He is enthusiastic.
 I call Hippie to get the phone number.
-I’m intrigued to see what a real Mimaw and Pipaw are like.
+I am intrigued to see what a real Mimaw and Pipaw are like.
 A trip is arranged to the First Baptist in Harlan.
-It’s about a two hours’ drive.
-The Church owns a beat-up school bus.
-It’s a sunny mid-winter day when we make the trip.
+It is a two hours’ drive.
+Our church owns a beat-up school bus.
+It is a sunny mid-winter day when we make the trip.
 The adult choir members are in high spirits, for a non-indulging crew.
 We sing sappy old songs and eat the lunches that were packed for later.
 We trust that Harlan will host a Sunday dinner for everyone.

-I instantly recognize Hippie’s grandparents, in their Sunday best, standing out front as our hosts.
+I instantly recognize Hippie’s grandparents, in their Sunday best, standing out front of the church as our hosts.

 “Good morning, Mr. and Mrs. Ground, I’m Andy and this here is John Boy.
 We was Gregory’s band mates in Miami.”